 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:45 am and the next low tide will be at 4:25 pm.
-The first high tide was at 10:25 am and the next high tide will be at 11:03 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 5:32 am and the next high tide at 5:57 pm.
+The first low tide will be at 11:16 am and the next low tide at 11:20 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 9 hours and 20 minutes of sun.
-The solar transit is at 11:42 am and the length of time the moon will be visible will be 11 hours and 18 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 10 hours and 20 minutes of sun.
+The solar transit will be at 12:04 pm and the length of time the moon will be visible will be 10 hours and 17 minutes.

-The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 70 to end the day with a tidal coefficient of 66.
-The tide heights today are -0.3 ft, 3.9 ft, -0.3 ft and 3.3 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Shinnecock Inlet (ocean) which is of 4.6 ft and a minimum height of -1.0 ft.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 3.3 ft, -0.3 ft, 2.6 ft and -0.3 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Shinnecock Inlet (ocean) which is of 4.3 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Shinnecock Inlet (ocean) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Shinnecock Inlet (ocean) tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Shinnecock Inlet (ocean).
 The times are generated in local time in New York and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: